Independent Treasury: Civil War Modifications

 In order to prosecute the Civil War, Congress passed the acts of 1863 and 1864 creating national banks.
 Exceptions were made to the prohibition against depositing government funds in private banks, and in certain cases payments to the government could be made in national bank notes.
+The Treasury also issued currency backed by public credit, Lincoln's so-called Greenbacks; for a detailed authoritative discussion, see Robert P. Sharkey, Money, Class, and Party: An Economic Study of Civil War and Reconstruction (Baltimore, Johns Hopkins Press, 1959).

 Post-Civil War Years

 After the Civil War, the independent Treasury continued in modified form, as each successive administration tried to cope with its weaknesses in various ways.
-Secretary of the Treasury Leslie M. Shaw (1902–1907) made many innovations; he attempted to use Treasury funds to expand and contract the money supply according to the nation’s credit needs.
+Secretary of the Treasury Leslie M. Shaw (1902–1907) made many innovations; he attempted to use Treasury funds to expand and contract the money supply according to the nation's credit needs.
 Nonetheless, during this period the United States experienced several economic panics of varying severity.
 Economists Charles Calomiris and Gary Gorton rate the worst panics as those leading to widespread bank suspensions—the panics of 1873, 1893, and 1907, and a suspension in 1914.
+Over-expansion of credit by private banking was a fundamental cause of all these panics.
 Widespread suspensions were forestalled through coordinated actions during both the 1884 and the 1890 panics.
 A bank crisis in 1896, in which there was a perceived need for coordination, is also sometimes classified as a panic.

 Federal Reserve System Replacement

 When the Panic of 1907 once again highlighted the inability of the system to stabilize the money market, Congress established the National Monetary Commission to investigate the panic and to propose legislation to regulate banking.
 The commission's work culminated in the Federal Reserve Act of 1913, and the demise of the Independent Treasury System.
 As a result, the Federal Reserve Act established the current U.S. Federal Reserve System and authorized the printing of Federal Reserve Notes (now commonly known as the U.S. Dollar).
-Government funds were gradually transferred from subtreasuries to the Federal Reserve, and a 1920 act of the 66th Congress (The Independent Treasury Act of 1920) mandated the closing of the last subtreasuries in the following year, thus bringing the system to an end.
+Government funds were gradually transferred from subtreasuries to the Federal Reserve, and a 1920 act of the 66th Congress (The Independent Treasury Act of 1920) mandated the closing of the last subtreasuries in the following year, thus bringing the system to an end and insuring the monopoly of the privately owned Federal Reserve.